matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 1. Compiler assigns a lifetime to all input references.
 2. If exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters.
 3. &self or &mut self lifetime is assigned to all output lifetimes.

+## 11. Writing Automated Tests

+Rust compiler and type checking can't do it all, still have to write tests.

+How to setup tests with good error messages for assert, assert_eq, assert_ne, tests that should panic (with specific panic messages), and tests that return Result<T, E>.

+Tests run in parallel by default.

+Annotate long-running tests with [ignore] attribute.

+Can filter which tests run.

+Unit tests: Have a "test" module in each file in src, test at function level.
+Annotate module with #[cfg(test)] and test function with #[test].
+Can test private functions (because in the same file).

+Integration tests: Separate "tests" subfolder.
+Each file is a crate that can specialize in specific use-cases.
+Put setup code in common/mod.rs.
+Can't create integration tests in a binary crate; for those prefer a "straightforward" main.rs that calls into a lib.rs (which can have integration tests).

+Doc-tests: unit tests that can be put in documentation strings, likely inspired by Python's doctest.